-7.58 This project should proceed as soon as possible.
+7.41 This project should proceed as soon as possible.

-7.59 Work is underway to identify the best option to bring the system up to a fully operational standard.
+7.42 Work is underway to identify the best option to bring the system up to a fully operational standard.
+Once updated cost information is received, a submission will be brought forward to Cabinet seeking approval to proceed with acquisition of the required components.

-7.60 This project is estimated to cost \$8 million.
+7.43 This project is estimated to cost \$12 million.